Richard Linklater: 2014–present: Boyhood and other works

 He directed the action romantic comedy Hit Man starring Glen Powell and Adria Arjona.
 The film premiered at the 80th Venice International Film Festival in 2023 where it received critical acclaim and was picked up for distribution by Netflix and released in 2024.
-The following year he directed the biographical film Blue Moon revolving around Lorenz Hart and the opening night of Rodgers and Hammerstein's musical Oklahoma! which starred Ethan Hawke, Andrew Scott, and Margaret Qualley.
+In 2025, he directed the biographical film Blue Moon revolving around Lorenz Hart and the opening night of Rodgers and Hammerstein's musical Oklahoma! which starred Ethan Hawke, Andrew Scott, and Margaret Qualley.
 The film premiered at the 75th Berlin International Film Festival to positive reviews.
-That same year his film, Nouvelle Vague about the shooting of the French New Wave film Breathless directed by Jean-Luc Godard, premiered at the 2025 Cannes Film Festival.
+In the same year his film, Nouvelle Vague about the shooting of the French New Wave film Breathless directed by Jean-Luc Godard, premiered at the 2025 Cannes Film Festival.
+In late 2025, both Nouvelle Vague and Blue Moon got nominated for Best Motion Picture – Musical or Comedy at 83rd Golden Globe Awards.
+For Nouvelle Vague, Linklater won the César Award for Best Director.

+In early 2025, Linklater revealed plans for a long-gestating 19th-century American "hangout" film centered on the Transcendentalist movement, featuring figures such as Ralph Waldo Emerson, Henry David Thoreau, and Margaret Fuller.
+In January 2026, Ethan Hawke confirmed the project was moving forward, with filming scheduled for 2026 and a likely festival debut in 2027.
+In July 2026, it was reported that Linklater would be directing a biopic on Lou Gehrig starring Glen Powell, with Lorne Michaels joining as producer.
+Concurrently, Linklater continues work on Merrily We Roll Along, an ambitious multi-decade project begun in 2019 that films its cast periodically through 2040 to capture their natural aging.